 The Device Type Selector is located below Device List on the left hand side.
 It is shown on the Device Window only.
-It is a drop down box used to assign the current device type.
-Ion, Photo, Thermal, Acclimate, Dual Acclimate, or Laser.
-For addressable circuits, it displays all the sensors or modules that can be programmed for the current device address, sensors for addresses 1 to 99 and modules for addresses 101 to 199.
+It is used to assign the current device type; Ion, Photo, Thermal, Acclimate, Dual Acclimate, or Laser.
+For addressable circuits, it displays sensors for addresses 1 to 99 and modules for addresses 101 to 199.
 If the address is unused, select not assigned.
+See 1.3 Addressable Devices on page 4 for a list of sensors.
 The following module types are available:

 - Monitor (Class B): This is a standard monitor module using Class B (Style B) wiring and an end-of-line resistor.
 This must be chosen for M500DM, M501M and M503M modules. - Monitor (Class A): This is a standard monitor module using Class A (Style D) wiring.
-This can be used only with the M500M and M502M modules. - Control (supervising): This programs the M500S for use as a generic signalling circuit.
+This can be used only with the M500M and M502M modules. - Control (supervising): This programs the M500S as a generic signalling circuit.
 It can be turned on by alarm or supervisory inputs.
 It will remain on until the system is reset. - Control (relay): This is used for programming the M500R relay module. - Control (Bell): This programs the M500S as a standard signalling circuit.
 It will turn on continuously when activated by an alarm.
-They will silence when the Signal Silence button is pressed.
+It will turn off when Signal Silence is pressed.
 It does not sound codes. - Control (Strobe): This programs the M500S as a signalling circuit for use with strobes.
-They are non-silenceable and will be turned on continuously for both Alert and Evacuation mode operation.
-Strobe circuits cannot be silenced until the system is reset (unless the strobe duration is programmed see Strobe Duration in section 2.5.2). - Control (C-Releaser): This programs the M500S as a continuous releaser which remains on until an alarm is received on a zone activating the releaser.
-The releaser is then turned off after the Delay until the panel is reset.
-The Delay can be from 0 to 180 seconds. - Control (M-Releaser): This programs the M500S as a momentary releaser which is inactive until an alarm is received on a zone activating the releaser.
-The releaser is then not activated until after the Delay time.
+It will be turned on continuously for both Alert and Evacuation mode operation until the system is reset (unless the strobe duration is programmed see the Options Dialog section for Strobe Duration). - Control (C-Releaser): This programs the M500S as a continuous releaser.
+It will remain on until an alarm is received on a zone activating the releaser.
+After the Delay, the releaser is turned off until the panel is reset.
+The Delay can be from 0 to 180 seconds. - Control (M-Releaser): This programs the M500S as a momentary releaser.
+It is inactive until an alarm is received on a zone activating the releaser.
+After the Delay, the releaser is activated.
 The releaser is turned off after the Duration time, or the activating zone and panel are reset.
 Momentary releasers function normally during an AC power fail.
 The Delay can be from 0 to 180 seconds and the Duration can be up to 1800 seconds.
 1800 seconds is 30 minutes.
 A Duration of zero (0) will cause the releaser to stay on until it is reset.